dataiap/dataiap/day4/README.md

 As we can see, there is a lot of noise, and non-word characters pop up a lot.
 We will deal with this next.

+In addition, there are a number of extensions

 ### Regular Expressions and Data Cleaning

 The email dataset is a simple dump, and each file contains the email headers, attachments, and the actual message -- all of it is ascii-encoded.
 In order to see sensible terms, we need to clean the data a bit.
 This process varies depending on what your application is.
 In our case, we decided that we want

-1. Reasonable words.
-These should only contain a-z characters, hyphens, and apostrophes.
-It should also start and end with an a-z character.
-1. We don't care about [stop words](http://en.wikipedia.org/wiki/Stop_words).
-We pre-decided that words like "the" and "and" should be ignored.
 1. We don't care about casing.
 We want "enron" and "Enron" to be the same term.
 1. We don't care about really short words.
 We want words with 4 or more characters.
+1. We don't care about [stop words](http://en.wikipedia.org/wiki/Stop_words).
+We pre-decided that words like "the" and "and" should be ignored.
+1. Reasonable words.
+These should only contain a-z characters, hyphens, and apostrophes.
+It should also start and end with an a-z character.

 Let's tackle each of these requirements one by one!

+#### 1-2.
+Casing and Short Words

+We can deal with these by lower casing all of the terms and filtering out the short terms.

+    terms = e.text.lower().split()
+    terms = filter(lambda term: len(term) <= 3, terms)

+#### 3. Stop Words

+The `email_util` module defines a variable `STOPWORDS` that contains a list of common english stop words in lower case.
+We can filter out terms that are found in in this list.

+    from email_util import STOPWORDS
+    terms = filter(lambda term: term in STOPWORDS, terms)

-#### 1. Reasonable Words (Regular Expressions)
+#### 4. Reasonable Words (Regular Expressions)

-How do we enforce the first requirement?
-One way is to iterate through the characters in every word, and make sure they are valid:
+The last requirement is more difficult to enforce.
+One way is to iterate through the characters in every term, and make sure they are valid:

     arr = e.text.split()
     terms = []